Summary of results

 Purity and cold extraction

 Although there are no studies directly on cold extraction, this process preserves the integrity of omega-3s avoiding their oxidation.
-The quality (low Totox index) is a indirect marker of efficacy , and gentle processes (without chemical solvent) are preferred in studies comparing the bioavailability of oils.
+The quality (low Totox index) is a indirect marker of effectiveness, and gentle processes (without chemical solvents) are preferred in studies comparing the bioavailability of oils.